 The popularity of the TV series spawned a cottage industry for a variety of Albuquerque (NM) citizens, including everything from cosmetics, spa, bathroom and 'blue rock' candy products to a tour of both the good and bad locations used in the series.

-Walt's car is a well-used 2003 Pontiac Aztek, repainted a pale non-factory dull-green chosen by series creator Vince Gilligan perhaps to mimic a faded original paint job and thus symbolize Walt's previous bland existence.
-The windshield has been broken and replaced several times due to catastrophes both great and small, all traceable to Walt's descent into the drug world.
-Though Pontiac's Aztek was widely derided as ugly, overpriced and beset with quality issues (it never met sales quotas), it has built a loyal following for its versatility and is considered something of a good used-car deal - a deliberate analogy maybe to Walt's survival skills in his dangerous second career.
-The show's production keeps at least 2 Azteks equipped for different filming situations.
+Walt's car is a well-used 2003 Pontiac Aztek, repainted a pale non-factory dull green.
+The windshield was broken and replaced several times due to catastrophes both great and small, all traceable to Walt's descent into the drug world.
+The Aztek was widely derided as ugly, overpriced, and low- quality.
+It never met sales quotas, and has been blamed for the death of the Pontiac brand.
+However, its versatility won it a small, loyal following.
+The show's production kept at least 2 Azteks equipped for different filming situations.

 In his August 2013 Terry Gross interview, Bob Odenkirk said that he based his character Saul Goodman partly on the Hollywood agents Robert Evans and Ari Emmanuel.
 Emanuel, who was also the inspiration for the character played by Jeremy Piven in the TV series Entourage (2004) and a different Odenkirk character, Stevie Grant on The Larry Sanders Show (1992), is Odenkirk's actual agent.

 The 2009 Dodge Challenger that Walter buys for Walt Jr also appears on The Walking Dead (2010)'s first season driven by Glenn.
 When Skyler tells Walter to return the car to the dealership she instructs him to speak with the manager, called Glenn.